A Thoughtful Guest’s Guide to Vacation Rental Etiquette

 A great vacation rental experience depends on the quality of the home, how it meets expectations, and the service provided by your host.
 But that isn’t the whole story.
 As a guest, you are also responsible for a positive outcome.

 You don’t have to go overboard.
 Just treat your hosts with the consideration you would expect to receive.
 Establishing a mutually respectful relationship can set the right tone for a vacation you’ll remember well and look forward to repeating soon.

-Communicate with your hosts
+Communicate with your vacation rental hosts

 One of the hallmarks of a great host is clear communication.
 And, it’s a two-way street.
 Start by getting all the information you need — and want — before booking your vacation.
 Get a heads-up on all the little details, such as location, concierge services, pricing — anything that will help you enjoy your stay.

 While at the vacation home, feel free to stay in touch with your hosts.
 Find out their preferred method of communication (email, text, phone call).
 If any questions or concerns come up during your stay, contact them.
 Something not working the way you expected?
 Give your hosts the chance to make your vacation A+.